hasnayn-123/jarvischatbot/README.md

 Author
 Hussnain
-Cybersecurity Student — UET Techslab
+Cybersecurity Student — UET taxila

 License
 This project is open-source and free to use for personal and educational purposes.